ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 A BAM file can be visualized using a genome viewer like IGV.
 We can't just upload the files in the viewer.
 We first need the files to be sorted and indexed.
-To do this we make use of samtools.
-This is a tool specificaly designed to work with BAM and SAM files.
+This can be done making use of samtools sort and samtools index.

 ## 3.1.
 Preparation of the Bam file for IGV